top of page

 TRANSCRIPT

-“Today, my name is Laila.
+“Hi everyone, my name is Laila.
 I’m currently working here at Instituto No Setor.
 Just yesterday, as I was leaving work, a man insulted me simply for existing—for being in a space that is also ours, you know?
-And I reacted in a way I hadn’t in decades.
+So I reacted in a way I hadn’t in decades.

-I beat that man so badly yesterday—the cameras there must have caught it.
-Some people were shouting, some even said ‘you did right, he shouldn’t be messing with people he doesn’t know.’
+I hit that man so much yesterday that the cameras must have caught it, and some people were shouting—some even said, ‘you go, he shouldn’t be messing with people he doesn’t know.’

-If it had been another time, when I was living on the streets, I would have done something worse—I’d probably be in jail.
-I would have seriously hurt him.
+And if it had been another time, when I was living on the streets, I would have done something worse—I would have ended up in jail, you know?
+I might have seriously hurt him.

-It was a moment where I didn’t recognize myself.
-But that’s what they want—that kind of violence, pointing fingers just because I’m a trans woman, thinking we’re a joke, something to mock, to ridicule.
-It’s hard… it hurt yesterday, it really hurt.
-It affected me because he said it clearly, looking straight at me.
+It was a moment of rage—I didn’t recognize myself.
+But this is what they want, this kind of violence, pointing fingers just because I’m a trans woman, a travesti, treating us like a joke, like something to mock.
+It’s messed up—it hurt, it really hurt yesterday.
+It affected me because he spoke clearly, looking right at me.

-When I got home, I cried so much.
-So much.
+When I got home, I cried so much, alone.
+I cried a lot.

-My family didn’t have the foundation or knowledge to understand who I was—and neither did I understand what I would become.
-After turning 30, I managed to finish high school, take professional courses, and I’ve achieved a lot—and I’m still achieving, still pushing forward.
+My family didn’t have the foundation or the knowledge to understand who I was, and I didn’t understand who I would become either.
+After turning 30, I managed to finish high school, take vocational courses, and I’ve achieved a lot—and I’m still achieving, still pushing forward.

-So what still hurts me deeply today, every single day, is society’s prejudice.
-People living on the streets respect us more for who we are than society itself.”
+So what still hurts me today, every single day, is society’s prejudice.
+People living on the streets respect us—travestis—more than society itself does.”

-“My family didn’t have the foundation or knowledge to understand who I was, and neither did I understand what I would become.
-After turning 30, I was able to finish high school, take professional training courses, and I’ve achieved a lot—and I’m still achieving, still pushing forward.”
+“My family didn’t have the foundation or the knowledge to understand who I was, and I didn’t understand what I would become either.
+After turning 30, I managed to finish high school, take vocational courses, and I’ve achieved a lot—and I’m still achieving, still pushing forward.”